 In general, drumstick is a long slender and triangular pod that grows from the branches of a tree whose biological name is Moringa Oleifera.
 Also known as moringa tree, drumstick tree, horseradish tree (the roots taste like horseradish) or benzolive tree (named so because of the oil from the seeds).
 Generally, these trees are commonly found in the tropical and subtropical regions of South Asia, Middle East and some parts of Africa.

 Miracle Tree – health benefits of Moringa

 As a matter of fact, drumstick tree is known as the miracle tree in Africa.
 And rightly so as it has so many health benefits right from the roots, bark, the pods (fruits, yes it is a fruit and not a vegetable),seeds, leaves to the flowers.

 - Moringa is a superfood for diabetics as it helps to regulate the blood sugar levels.

 - An excellent source of B vitamins like niacin, riboflavin and vitamin B12, which play a vital role in improving your digestive health.
 B vitamins help to break down the foods and make it easier to digest.

-- Its high in dietary fibre which aids digestion.
+- It is high in dietary fibre which aids digestion.

 - Rich in calcium and iron, it helps to build strong bones, prevents loss of bone density and increases stamina and overall health.

-- Its believed that drumsticks have blood purifying properties and act like antibiotic agent.
+- As a matter of fact, drumsticks have blood purifying properties and act like antibiotic agent.